narainmittal/maze-app/README.md

 # maze-app
 A Spring Boot app for the maze project.
 This project provides REST api around the Maze operations for create, solve, algorithms etc.

-## Getting Started
-The project has dependency on https://github.com/mittalnarain123/TR-MAZE.
-Make sure to follow the installation instuctions at https://github.com/mittalnarain123/TR-MAZE#installation before running this project.
+This app is live at https://rest-mazeapp.wedeploy.io/maze-app/health

-## Running the app
+## Running the app locally
 Execute below command
 ```
 ./gradlew bootRun